DenisOtchkassov/Personal-Finance/README.md

    - Enter the amount
    - Select whether it's income or expense
    - Choose a category
-3. View your financial summary and spending chart
+3. View your financial summary
+4. Explore different visualizations using the chart selector
+5. Toggle between dark and light mode using the switch
-4. Review your transaction history
+6. Review your transaction history
-5. Your data will be saved automatically and persist between sessions
+7. Your data will be saved automatically and persist between sessions

 ## Implementation Notes

 - Uses vanilla JavaScript for DOM manipulation
 - Transactions stored as objects in an array
-- Chart.js provides visualization of spending by category
+- Chart.js provides multiple visualization types for different insights
 - LocalStorage saves data between browser sessions
+- CSS variables enable seamless theme switching
-- Mobile-responsive design with simple CSS
+- Mobile-responsive design

 ## Future Improvements